Nice to meet you.

 7. Form conversion rate

-Converting website visitors into leads (whether they’re marketing qualified or sales qualified) is typically done with a form.
+Converting website visitors into leads (whether marketing-qualified or sales-qualified) is typically done with a form.
 Forms are a way of exchanging value between visitors and marketers.

 For visitors, the value might come from an e-book, a demo, a live webinar, or a playbook.
 For marketers looking to collect leads, value comes from contact information.